-In rule-based authentication it's possible for Content Gateway to authenticate a user who, when passed to Web Security, is not recognized because the name is not in the User Services directory.
+In rule-based authentication it's possible for Content Gateway to authenticate a user who is not recognized by User Service because the name is not in the User Service directory.

-When an authenticated user name is not found by Web Security, the Default policy is applied.
+When an authenticated user name is not found by User Service, standard Filtering Service precedence is used to determine correct policy.
 There are several ways to address this:

-- Change the Web Security User Services configuration so that it can discover and add the names to its directory. - ◆ Add the unrecognized names to Web Security's primary domain.
+- ◆ Change the User Services configuration so that it can discover and add the names to its directory. - ◆ Add the unrecognized names to the primary domain.
 The names must match exactly.
-Define policies for the new names. - For users who match a particular authentication rule, pass an alias name and add the alias name to Web Security's primary domain.
+Define policies for the new names. - For users who match a particular authentication rule, pass an alias name and add the alias name to the primary domain.
 The names must match exactly.
-Define a policy for the alias name. - If the existing Web Security Default policy is sufficient, do nothing, or for every user who matches a particular rule, in the rule select to use a blank (empty) alias.
+Define a policy for the alias name. - Do nothing, or select to use a blank (empty) alias.
+This causes standard Filtering Service precedence to be applied to determine the correct policy.
+See Enforcement order in Administrator Help for the Web module.